-We focus on the things we see, the "not-enoughs" or the "too-much."
-We force and teach ourselves to follow fad diets, deprive our bodies, and when we fail, we punish ourselves by even more deprivation or by another vigorous exercise regime.
+We focus on the things we see, the "not-enough" or the "too-much".
+We force and teach ourselves to follow fad diets, deprive our bodies, then when we fail we punish ourselves by even more deprivation or another vigorous exercise regime.
 We treat hair, nails and skin with expensive products and treatments, but have you ever stepped back, away from the mirror and thought, what can I do to improve my appearance and health from the inside out?

 By reminding yourself that our cells, the building blocks of our bodies, are connected to nature and to the universal flow.
 They know what to do.
 You're not barking orders to your body how to grow taller, how to heal after an injury, or how to grow a baby—you just trust it knows better than you.